 Not only does setting your ingredients up ahead of time speed the up cooking process, but it also helps ensure you have everything you need to make the dish.

 How do I make Lemon Ricotta Cookies?

 The first step is mixing the flour together with the sea salt, baking soda and baking powder.
 Blend it together well and set aside until needed.

-- In the bowl of your stand mixer combine the butter and the sugar, beat until light and fluffy, 2-3 minutes
+- In the bowl of your stand mixer, combine the butter and the sugar, and beat until light and fluffy, 4-5 minutes

-- Add the eggs one at a time until well blended.
+- Add the room-temperature eggs one at a time until well blended.

-- Add ricotta, lemon juice, vanilla and zest, mix until well blended.
+- Add the ricotta, lemon juice, vanilla and zest, and mix until well blended.

 - Add in dry ingredients and mix just enough to incorporate.

 When your cookie dough is finished, it needs to be refrigerated for at least one hour.
 Overnight or longer is even better.
 You want the dough to be cold.
 I used a one-ounce cookie scoop to make my cookies; that’s why they look round.
 You could also roll them by hand, but make sure to chill them after rolling.